Robust Large Margin Deep Neural Networks: Conclusion

 One of the hallmarks of our bounds relates to the fact that the characterization of the behaviour of the generalization error is tighter than that associated with other bounds in the literature.
 Our bounds predict that the generalization error of deep neural networks can be independent of their depth and size whereas other bounds say that the generalization error is exponential in the network width or size.

 Our bounds also suggest new regularization strategies such as the regularization of the network's Jacobian matrix, which can be applied on top of other modern DNN training strategies such as the weight normalization and the batch normalization, where the standard weight decay can not be applied.
+These regularization strategies are especially effective in the limited training data regime in comparison to other approaches, with moderate increase in computational complexity.